-- Clean frequently with clear, clean, non-chlorinated water. - Remove any rust spots as soon as they appear with vinegar or a brass, silver, or chrome cleaner. - Use a good car cleaning wax for extra protection. - Leave cover removed for at least 15 minutes after adding chemicals to the spa water.
+- Clean frequently with fresh, clean water. - Remove any rust spots as soon as they appear with vinegar or a brass, silver, or chrome cleaner. - Use a good car cleaning wax for extra protection. - Leave cover removed for at least 15 minutes after adding chemicals to the spa water.

-Never:
+Never